surendraLongre/Music-for-Linux/README.md

 # Scripts to play Music for CLI lovers

 ## Necessary settings to make script work better
-> make sure you have `playmusic` setup as alias or as a link to the `play_music.sh` script file
+> make sure you have `playmusic` setup as alias or as a link to the `play.sh` script file

-> make sure the variable `music_dir` in scripts is set to the location of local songs folder, and

-> the variable `music_path` is set to the location of file of urls

 ## Necessary environment variables
 > set `SONGDIR` variable as the path to the directory of songs